 Register of People with Significant Control

 Under the Companies Act 2006, as amended by the Small Business Enterprise & Employment Act 2015, most UK companies (& LLPs) are required to identify and record the people with significant control over them (PSCs).
 This includes those who own or control (directly or indirectly) more than 25% of the entity.
-Companies (& LLPs) are required to file this information as part of their confirmation statement with Companies House.
+Companies (& LLPs) are required to file this information with Companies House.

 - Keep a PSC register;